Join Here | Log In

 Enough of the logical arguments, let’s see what research shows.

-One of the core ‘science’ issue here is whether eating foods that contain lectins interacts with a person’s blood type, causing an agglutination reaction where the cells clump together.
-This is at the core of the blood type diet recommendations, and the lectin component is a theory that is still going around today, in one form another.
+This is at the core of the blood type diet recommendations, and the lectin component is a theory that is still going around today, in one form or another.

 Let me first explain blood types, and then I’ll dig into the different lectins.

-Science background: ABO Blood type
+Science background: ABO blood type

 The surface of your red blood cells contains glycoproteins coded for by the ABO gene.
 These proteins determine your ABO blood type.
-(There are actually a bunch of different blood type antigens, but the ABO blood group is the most well known and most important for transfusion and transplant reactions.)
+(There are actually a bunch of different blood type antigens, but the ABO blood group is the most well-known and most important for transfusion and transplant reactions.)

 Austrian physician Karl Landsteiner first wrote about blood groups in 1900.
 He found that there were three types of blood (which he called A, B, and C), and mixing up the types could cause an adverse reaction where the red blood cells clump together.
-Landsteiner was awarded the Nobel prize in 1930 for discovering blood groups.
+Landsteiner was awarded the Nobel Prize in 1930 for discovering blood groups.

 What does your blood type mean?